Aliases for DYSF Gene

 GeneCards Summary for DYSF Gene

 DYSF (Dysferlin) is a Protein Coding gene.
-Diseases associated with DYSF include Muscular Dystrophy, Limb-Girdle, Type 2B and Miyoshi Muscular Dystrophy 1.
-Among its related pathways are Smooth Muscle Contraction and Cardiac conduction.
-GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
+Diseases associated with DYSF include Miyoshi Muscular Dystrophy 1 and Muscular Dystrophy, Limb-Girdle, Type 2B.
+Among its related pathways are Cardiac conduction and Smooth Muscle Contraction.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
 An important paralog of this gene is MYOF.

 UniProtKB/Swiss-Prot for DYSF Gene

 Key calcium ion sensor involved in the Ca(2+)-triggered synaptic vesicle-plasma membrane fusion.
 Plays a role in the sarcolemma repair mechanism of both skeletal muscle and cardiomyocytes that permits rapid resealing of membranes disrupted by mechanical stress (By similarity).